ipfs/kubo/docs/config.md

 ### `Routing.LoopbackAddressesOnLanDHT`

+**EXPERIMENTAL: `Routing.LoopbackAddressesOnLanDHT` configuration may change in future release**

 Whether loopback addresses (e.g. 127.0.0.1) should not be ignored on the local LAN DHT.

-This can be useful if, for example, you run multiple Kubo nodes on the same machine.
+Most users do not need this setting.
+It can be useful during testing, when multiple Kubo nodes run on the same machine but some of them do not have `Discovery.MDNS.Enabled`.

 Default: `false`